zenglenn42/react-tutorials/README.md

 Let's disrupt the youtube video tutorial scene a bit. :-)

 I'm grooving on React these days and want a cool place to collect my learning experience from various tutorials I complete.
-There's a ton of good instructional content on online, but I want something that allows me to snapshot the journey at key points in the instruction.
+There's a ton of good instructional content online, but I want something that allows me to snapshot the journey at key points in the instruction.
 I come up with this:

 ![alt](docs/img/ui-landing-2.0.png)